 How to Clean Up a Cooking Oil Spill

-Hopefully this scenario never happens to you, but in case it does, here’s a four step process for cleaning up spilled cooking oil.
+Hopefully this scenario never happens to you, but in case it does, here’s a four step process for cleaning up spilled cooking oil, whether it be coconut, olive, avocado, canola, or peanut oil.

 - If you’re cooking and spill the oil near a burner that you’re using, turn it off and wait for the area to cool.